Ravi352/Book-And-Recommendation-system/README.md

 ## Cloud Deployment

 changes are needed in the PostgreSql, change the local host to the server in which the deployment shoud be done.
-Stabilish a secure connection with APIs by changing the domain from local to the instance.
+Stabilish a secure connection with APIs by changing the domain from local to the instance and the running port.
 After push the code to the deployment server and run the fast api server.